 The City of Bristol is taking the necessary precautions with regard to the Coronavirus outbreak and following the protocol set by the Governor’s Office and the State Department of Public Health.
 This page has been established to provide the public with resources and information.
 We will continue to add relevant information as it becomes available, and encourage residents to focus on education along with your and your family’s safety.

-While City Hall is closed to the public, departments are operating and request any service issues be addressed through our online services.
+City Hall has reopened, however many departments are by appointment only.
+Some departments request any service issues be addressed through online services.
 You can also call the individual department for guidance.
-For the most updated information on City Departments, use the link above listed: DEPARTMENTS
+For the most updated information on City Departments, use the link at the top of our website listed as: DEPARTMENTS